Zu loves working with students of all ages to help engage them in reading and writing.

 She can tailor school visits to your needs and state educational standards.

-She is a founding member of WordSpring Creative Writing Conference now in its sixth year.
+She is a founding member of WordSpring Creative Writing Conference now in its eighth year.
 This successful event is the largest on-campus gathering of student and community writers held on the Butte College campus in Northern California.
 Featured WordSpring authors include Chitra Divakaruni, Pam Houston, Jael Richardson and Andrew Lam.

 She’s worked with children and teens through Pacific Coast Children's Writers Workshop, Writers in the Schools, LEAP, and the L.A.
 Reading Council, teaches community college and speaks at literary events around the country.
 In addition she has helped develop educational texts for Aplia/Cengage Learning, and edits fiction and essays for authors working in the field.